Feature Flags

 Auth0 / IdP org identifier (string, not boolean)

 Adding one costs two coordinated changes per flag — a field on the ER dataclass and a matching field in the TMS schema.
-That cost is worth paying for a durable, strongly-typed capability flag; for a short-lived rollout gate, reach for a release toggle instead. (idp_org_id is the only non-boolean entry in the table — a configuration value rather than an on/off flag.)
+That cost is worth paying for a durable, strongly-typed capability flag; for a short-lived rollout gate, reach for a preview feature instead. (idp_org_id is the only non-boolean entry in the table — a configuration value rather than an on/off flag.)

-Short-lived rollout toggles are declared in a single ER-side registry — das/utils/tenant/release_toggles.py — and read from a generic releaseToggles dict on the tenant payload.
-Adding a toggle is an ER-only change; TMS does not need a schema update.
+Short-lived rollout gates are declared in a single ER-side registry — das/utils/tenant/preview_features.py — and read from a generic previewFeatures dict on the tenant payload.
+Adding a preview feature is an ER-only change; TMS does not need a schema update.

 default=False,